-Limerick and Clare Education and Training Board recognises that assessment is an integral part of the process of teaching and learning and supports an understanding of core theory and practice for the apprentice.
+recognises that assessment is an integral part of the process of teaching and learning and supports an understanding of core theory and practice for the apprentice.
 It is a positive activity, which contributes to and enhances apprentice development and progression.
 It will employ a broad and balanced range of assessment techniques, with an interdisciplinary approach being adopted where possible.
 All assessment procedures are aligned with ETB sectoral Assessment Reference Framework Consultative Drafts (2017)

 A programme assessment strategy will be devised for each new apprenticeship programme and documented in the validated programme specification.
-The programme assessment strategy provides guidance for the teachers, apprentices and the on-the-job and off-the-job mentors who are involved with the programme.
+The programme assessment strategy provides guidance for the teachers/trainers/instructors/tutors, apprentices and the on-the-job and off-the-job mentors who are involved with the programme.